mdragt/LearnAnalytics-DoingMachineLearningwithAzureMLStudio/instructor_resources/Doing Machine Learning with Azure ML (3-day course).md

 Some variables are <mark>categorical</mark>.
 Categorical variables may be **nominal** when there is no order or **ordinal** when there is an order.
 Categorical data with only two categories is sometimes called **binary**.

 <mark>A numeric variable can sometimes be treated (by us and our models) as if it's categorical.</mark>

+A **dependent** variable is of primary interest to the researcher.
+The goal of the experiment is to predict this variable.
+We call this variable also **target**.
+An **independent** variable influences the dependent variable in either positive or negative way.
+The variance in the dependent variable is accounted for by the Iindependent variable.
+These variables are also called **features**.

 <!-- Since we're going explore data, let's begin by what we mean by data.
 You hear data is everywhere these days and certainly the amount of data that is being collected these days has gone by through the roof, but so has the variety of data.
 For example, data is increasingly being stored in so-called no-SQL databases in addition to conventional relational databases.
 However, when it comes to doing machine learning, the great majority of ML algorithms only work with tabular data, that is data with rows and columns.
 Statisticians tend to use the word observations when talking about rows, and variables when talking about columns.
 Variables are broadly divided into numeric variables and categorical variables.
 Numeric variables can be discreet, which means they can be counted (think of an integer variable) or they can be continuous which is any variable with decimals.
 Categorical variables are called nominal when the categories are just names (like male vs female), and called ordinal when the categories have an inherent ordering to them (like low-income, middle-income and high-income).
 Lastly, a numeric variable can sometimes be treated as a categorical variable.
 And we see an example of that in the labs. -->